 Instead, if Person A has a knitting pattern for sale or a course on how to knit, there’s a much higher probability you would buy because you have been reading her post and have been following her.
 You trust her because she’s been building that relationship with you through her blog.

 If you have a business, blogging can help you get exposure.
 Blogging can get your product in magazines.
 It can also help you get published or land writing gigs.
 Having an online presence on your topic makes people feel that you are an expert in that topic.

 Blogging gives you a sense of connection and belonging

 Initially, when you start to blog, it may feel like you’re all alone, blogging to no one.
-Slowly but surely, as your gain readers, they will learn more about you through your story and when you interact with them through comments or social media, you are forming a connection with them.
+Slowly but surely, as you gain readers, they will learn more about you through your story.
+When you interact with them through comments or social media, you are forming a connection with them.
 Blogging is one of the best ways to surround yourself with people who believe your cause and we all want to belong to something we believe in.

 Blogging can make you happier